Best Interests of the Student

 William C. Frick is the Rainbolt Family Endowed Presidential Professor of Educational Leadership and Policy Studies at the University of Oklahoma, USA.

-"Best Interests of the Students is an ideal book to use in preparing school administrators.
+"Best Interests of the Student is an ideal book to use in preparing school administrators.
 It provides a readable, accessible, thoughtful consideration of pertinent legal cases; gives readers an understanding of different perspectives on the cases; and raises questions to consider these legal rulings from an ethical perspective.
 I know of no other book on the market that offers such a thoughtful consideration of the intersection of law and ethics for school administrators and would-be administrators."

 --Norma T. Mertz, Professor Emerita, Educational Leadership and Policy Studies, University of Tennessee